-Because both performance and power usage are so important to businesses, companies often consider the performance per watt that various solutions can deliver.
+Companies consider the performance per watt that storage solutions can deliver because of its importance in terms of cost and productivity.
 For the database testing we performed in our labs, this metric is a simple calculation:

-$Orders \ per \ minute \ \div Watts$
+Orders per minute ÷ Watts

-As Figure 4 shows, because it doubled performance while using roughly half the power, the Dell EqualLogic PS6210XS storage solution delivered a whopping 9.5 times the performance per watt than the competing industry-leading, similarly configured SAN solution did.
+As Figure 4 shows, because it increased performance while using less the power, the Dell EqualLogic PS6210S storage solution delivered more than eight times the performance per watt that the Dell EqualLogic PS6210XV hard disk solution delivered.